 - Crop tab

 Let us first learn how to get into the Preferences.
 The command has a different location and shortcut for macOS or Windows.

-On macOS you find the Capture One Preferences in the Capture One menu at the left side, next to the Apple menu.
+On macOS, you find the Capture One Preferences in the Capture One menu on the left side, next to the Apple menu.
 The keyboard shortcut is Cmd+, (press Command + Comma).

 Please notice the Defaults button in the bottom right corner of each tab, except for the Update tab.

 Hitting the button will set the preferences back to the default – factory – setting.
 Note that the button affects the setting of the current tab only.
 It does not reset any Preferences you have set on other tabs.